stats-tgeorge/docs/editing.md

 By default, unless an editor volunteers, the Associated Editor-in-chief (AEiC) on duty will attempt to assign an incoming paper to the most suitable handling editor.
 While AEiCs will make every effort to match a submission with the most appropriate editor, there are a number of situations where an AEiC may assign a paper to an editor that doesn't fit entirely within the editor's research domains:

-- If there's no obvious fit to _any_ of the JOSS editors
+- If there's no obvious fit to _any_ of the JOSE editors
 - If the most suitable editor is already handling a large number of papers
 - If the chosen editor has a lighter editorial load than other editors